 Outlining the goals you want to achieve with your HR software and how you plan to measure them will allow you to access outcomes and not just focus on product features.
 Some suggested performance indicators may include:

-• How much improvement is there in employee engagement and satisfaction
+How much improvement is there in employee engagement tools and employee satisfaction

 By locking in your metrics, you are ensuring that you are investing in a solution that drives real business value.